The Difference Between Prefab and Modular Construction

 I first recall hearing the term modular back in the mid-1970s when my uncle developed a mobile home park.
 The typical size of a mobile home was 14 ft wide X 70 ft long.
 A few years later, they introduced double-wide mobile homes that came in two sections installed side by side on a concrete slab and attached together.
 Then, the siding on the two ends was finished, as well as a few pieces of trim on the inside, and the electrical connected to complete the work.

 Modular construction has been trending more in the last few years and has gained popularity when it comes to large commercial projects.
-Marriott Hotel’s innovative 97-room Fairfield Inn & Suites in Folsom, California, used modular construction methods to build guest rooms and bathrooms, which were constructed in an off-site factory and shipped to the job site.
+Marriott Hotel’s innovative 97-room Fairfield Inn & Suites in Folsom, California used modular construction methods to build guest rooms and bathrooms, which were constructed in an off-site factory and shipped to the job site.
 More developers and construction companies are taking notice and following suit.
-Experts predict modular construction will increase 6% globally by the year 2022.
+The global modular construction market was worth $84 billion in 2023 and is projected to reach over $130 billion by 2030.

 Prefab building components have been around a long time.
 Contractors and developers use them in the building process for homes, apartment buildings, and commercial buildings.
 Some common building components include floor sections with the subfloor sheeting, wall sections with the attached substrate, and roof trusses.
 Many years ago, when a contractor would build a home, they would build the kitchen cabinets, windows, doors, and make all the trim right on the job.
 Today, it is all made in a factory and shipped to the job site.
 It is not cost effective for those items to be built on site.